 Devil’s Advocacy is a centuries-old approach where an independent analyst (aka the Devil’s Advocate) who was not involved in the original decision-making process provides a critique.
 The Devil’s Advocate role is to assume a contrarian view while critically evaluating assumptions and decisions to propose an alternative perspective.

 There is no strict step-wise process for Devil’s Advocacy and the Devil’s Advocate may incorporate a variety of methods such as interviews, independent research, and claims confirmation.
 The Devil’s Advocate’s goal is not to demean the original decision-makers and planners but to help ensure that assumptions and decisions are realistically reasonable.

 Devil’s Advocacy may be used to critique the majority view whether the majority view is positive or negative.
 The Devil’s Advocate, for example, may propose reasons why the next product launch could result in failure or suggest how a project that seems doomed might be turned around.
-Note, too, that a Devil’s Advocate may agree with your current view and thereby help confirm that your analyses and decisions are reasonable.

 Selecting a Devil’s Advocate